What To Plant In June

 Winter Squash: pumpkins, butternut, spaghetti, and acorn squash (harvested in the autumn months after they reach maturity).

-When you plant the seeds, test the soil to make sure it is at least 60 degrees F. before sowing your seeds.
-They need full sun exposure.
-They need loamy soil rich in nutrients.
-The soil must drain properly.
+When you plant the seeds, test the soil to make sure it is at least 60 degrees F. before sowing.
+They need full sun exposure, loamy soil rich in nutrients, and proper drainage.

-Plant the seeds in hills (2-3 seeds each) one inch deep.
+Plant the seeds in hills (2-3 each) one inch deep.
 Space them 2-3 feet apart.
-Thin as needed to produce the strongest plant.
+Thin as needed to produce the most vigorous plant.
 Use a cloche to keep the plants warm in case of cool weather.
 Mulch around the plants to keep them moist and weed-free.
 When the first blooms appear, fertilize the plants.

-Water deeply, at least one inch of water per week.
-The soil needs to be moist 4 inches down.
-If your blossom ends turn black and rot, then you have blossom rot.
-It’s usually caused by uneven moisture in the soil.
-It could also be a calcium problem.
+Water deeply, at least one inch per week.
+The soil needs to be moist four inches down.
+If your blossom ends turn black and rot, you have blossom rot.
+It’s usually caused by uneven moisture in the soil, but it could also be a calcium problem.

 Water must be consistent and frequent for the fruit to produce.
-If the fruits are misshapen they may not have received enough water or fertilizer.
-Check for fruit you can pick daily, they grow faster than you may think.
+If the fruits are misshapen, they may not have received enough water or fertilizer.
+Check for fruit you can pick daily; they grow faster than you think.

 pH level for Squash: 5.5 to 6.8